Belmont Stakes and Festival Doings: (updated)

 - Sisterson hoping to make good showing for Belmont Stakes Racing Festival

-- Holy Helena looks to improve on last year’s G2 New York effort
+- Holy Helena looks to improve on last year’s G2 New York (NYRA) effort

 “It looked like he never really appreciated the off going in that race.
 Since then he’s seemed to continue to move forward and he’s been training well so we’re expecting a better effort.”